juharris/dotnet-OptionsProvider/README.md

 * Use the same logic that `ConfigurationBuilder` uses to load files so that it's easy to understand as it's the same as how `appsettings*.json` files are loaded.

 # Example
-Suppose you have a configuration class that you want to use to configure your logic:
+Suppose you have a class that you want to use to configure your logic:
 ```csharp
 internal class MyConfiguration
 {